Lakshmi-2107/Internship-Learning-Journal-/Module-01-Development-Tools-and-Concepts/Chapter-02-Notes.md

-# 📘 Session 2 – Week 1
+# 📘 Chapter 2 – Development Environment Setup
-## Linux Usage, WSL Update & Git Workflow
+## Week 1 – Session 2

 In this session, the goal is to start using the Ubuntu environment installed through WSL, update the system, and learn Git and GitHub workflow for version control.